 Mount Sunapee State Park is a major recreation area in the Dartmouth-Lake Sunapee Region offering year-round activities.
 In the winter, alpine skiing is available at Mt.
-Sunapee Resort, owned by the state of New Hampshire and managed by the Okemo Mountain Resort.
-The 4,085 acre lake at Mt.Sunapee State Park Beach is an ideal spot for family and group outings.
+Sunapee Resort, owned by the State of New Hampshire and managed by Vail Resorts Inc. The 4,085 acre lake at Mt.Sunapee State Park Beach is an ideal spot for family and group outings.
 A boat launch is available with some restrictions.
 Boat rentals are available.
 Situated about a mile from the beach, the campground offers lean-to and platform sites for family camping in a natural setting.

 Mount Sunapee State Park Campground Information

 For listings of current advisories, please visit the State of New Hampshire, Department of Environmental Services Beach Advisories webpage.

 Due to the popularity of Mount Sunapee State Park's beach area on nice weekends and holidays, the beach will most likely sell-out in the morning hours.
 Once the beach area reaches capacity additional beach goers cannot be admitted due to safety concerns.

 Dates and times are weather dependent and subject to change without notice.
 For up to date hours, please call the park directly.
 This park is always open for recreation unless otherwise posted.
 During off hours and the off-season the park is typically not staffed, comfort stations are not available and gates may be closed.

 ||9am - 5pm

 $29 (lean-to, no hookups)

 Mount Sunapee Campground Map | Mount Sunapee Campground Information/Policies